-Microsoft Windows application control solutions are designed to block the execution of unauthorized applications via whitelisting, blacklisting, and more recently “greylisting.”
+Microsoft Windows application control solutions are designed to block the execution of unauthorized applications via allow listing, block listing, and more recently “greylisting.”
 These approaches can be used to protect your organization’s servers, workstations, laptops, tablets, and fixed-function devices.
 Application control solutions can also hinder advanced persistent threats via policy enforcement and dynamic trust modeling.
-In addition, they typically do not require signature updates or labor-intensive list management for greylisting applications.
+In addition, they typically do not require signature updates or labor-intensive list management for grey listing applications.

 Application control solutions provide organizations with several security and cost benefits, including: